 - a) Follow steps A.1.a. through A.1.d. above setting up and rinsing one 47 mm filter bell and flask.
 The filter used is a pre-combusted and pre-weighed 47 mm GF/F filters (pore size = $0.7 \mu m$).
 The VSS pads come in individually numbered petri dishes from CBL.
 Remove one pad from its individual petri dish and place on the filter screen.
-Record the pad number from the petri dish on the TSS/VSS foil label in the space marked "Pad #". - b) Filter 50 500 ml and filter through the filter pad leaving a noticeable color on the pad. - c) Make sure filter is sucked dry and rinse the filter pad using at least three 10 ml rinses of DI water, sucking the pad dry after each rinse.
+Record the pad number from the petri dish on the TSS/VSS foil label in the space marked "Pad #" and in the appropriate field on the CBL volume sheet. - b) Filter 50 500 ml and filter through the filter pad leaving a noticeable color on the pad. - c) Make sure filter is sucked dry and rinse the filter pad using at least three 10 ml rinses of DI water, sucking the pad dry after each rinse.
 If the sample is very salty (e.g. Lower Chesapeake, Coastal Bays) you should rinse an extra 1-2 times. - d) Using forceps, fold the filter in half.
-Place the filter in a foil square labeled with date, TSS/VSS, CBL sample number, station, sample layer, volume filtered, and VSS pad number. - e) Fold the foil square as described in step A.1.i. above.
+Place the filter in a foil square labeled with date, TSS/VSS, CBL sample number, station, sample layer, volume filtered, and VSS pad number.
+Record the total volume filtered through the pad in the appropriate field on the CBL volume sheet - e) Fold the foil square as described in step A.1.i. above.
 Place foil square in zip-lock bag or pad container, and put in the cooler on ice until you return to the field office. - f) Upon return to the Field Office, place the foils in their appropriate zip-lock bag in the sample freezer and place the bag in the CBL bin.
 Put the completed CBL volume sheet in the rack on the side of the freezer marked "CBL".